Bosnia & Beyond

 Food

-Vegetarian and special diets can be catered for, but options are limited
+Vegetarian and special diets can be catered for, but options are limited throughout Bosnia and Herzegovina and Montenegro.
+Please advise of any specific dietary requirements at time of booking.

 Accommodation

 We spend 10 nights in hotels, most of which are well located for our adventures.
-Below are the standard accommodations used; however, there may be some departures where groups stay at similar hotels of the same standard and quality.
+Below are the usual accommodations used; however, there may be some departures where groups stay at similar hotels of the same standard and quality.

 Kotor: Hotel Porto In (nights 1-2)